 Data structure and defining use cases

-Closed loop systems have been widely researched and applied extensively in quality management practices across industries such as manufacturing, banking, supply chain and logistics, and customer service.
+Closed loop continuous improvement systems have been widely researched and applied extensively in quality management practices across industries such as manufacturing, banking, supply chain and logistics, and customer service.

 Market leaders that implement closed-loop approaches also do so with data that bio-directionally unites people, processes and information across the value chain, indicating that closed-loop processes which are interconnected can be taken a step further by opening collaboration portals between functional business units.